Best Boston date ideas

 Perhaps it’s a Boston thing, but many a local will tell you there are few places more romantic than Fenway Park.
 So, tickets in hand, nix the usual pre-game beer and sports bar scene and instead head to the city’s most exciting eating space, Time Out Market Boston.
 Then, it’s happily off to Fenway Park, a five-minute walk away.
 You don’t have to be a baseball fan, or even a sports fan, to appreciate the atmosphere at America’s oldest Major League ballpark.

 Riding the Minuteman Bikeway doesn’t have to be a race, but it can be.
-For a fun, active date idea, bike the 11-mile route, from Bedford to Fresh Pond, in one go.
+For an active date idea, bike the 11-mile route from Bedford to Fresh Pond in one go.
 Or make it a round-trip; on the outbound stretch, stop off for selfies while exploring North Cambridge’s Alewife Brook Reservation, Arlington’s Great Meadows, and Lexington’s Battle Green.
 Consider adding a wager on the home stretch, turning the return journey into a race.
-The last one back to Fresh Pond covers dinner at Freepoint Kitchen.
-Located in the hip Freepoint Hotel, this hidden gem features a beautiful patio.
-The bar menu includes lots of different bespoke Manhattans, and there’s an outdoor fire pit for some star gazing.
+If you're riding one-way to Fresh Pond, finish with dinner at Freepoint Kitchen.
+Located in the hip Freepoint Hotel, this hidden gem features a beautiful patio with a fire pit and prime star gazing, plus a bar menu bosting bespoke Manhattans and other creative cocktails.

 OK, so you have tickets to a must-see movie at the AMC Loews Boston Common.
 Take movie night to the next level by adding dinner for two at Artisan Bistro, the Ritz-Carlton’s chic-casual restaurant.
-Try drinks in the elegant, horseshoe-shaped bar in the hotel’s lobby; you could grab a bite on one of the incredibly comfy surrounding couches near the high level fireplace.
-Artisan isn’t trendy, it’s more about doing things well.
-The AMC is actually connected to the Ritz-Carlton; ask the staff to point out the secret door leading into the movie palace.
+Have drinks in the elegant, horseshoe-shaped bar in the hotel’s lobby or grab a bite on one of the comfy couches near the fireplace.
+The AMC is connected to the Ritz-Carlton, so ask the staff to point out the secret door leading into the movie palace.

 Pammy’s—which sits on Mass.
 Ave. between Central and Harvard Squares—is a great place to start an evening of Cantabrigian bohemia.
 This hip trattoria has a 1920s feel, especially with the amber glow of globe lights.
-Nosh on handmade pastas and Italian inspired dishes, and enjoy tasty cocktails.
+Nosh on handmade pastas and Italian-inspired dishes alongside tasty cocktails.
 Sit side-by-side at the vintage central communal table, or huddle by the Scandinavian white tile, double-sided fireplace.
 Dishes are designed to share, or not, and the super sexy desserts are not to be missed.
-After dinner, stroll the ten minutes to Central Square and check out at a band—or a comedy night or belly dancing—at the Middle East.
+After dinner, stroll to Central Square and check out a band—or a comedy night or belly dancing—at the Middle East.

 The Isabella Stewart Gardner Museum is not the biggest of Boston’s museums, and therefore not the most overwhelming, but it is certainly the most romantic museum in the city.
 That’s largely because the house itself is so charming.
 The courtyard is decorated in seasonal blooms, offering a central space where nature is the art.
 There’s space to concentrate on your date whilst also finding inspiration in the high arts.
-The best night for a date is Thursday, when the museum and its restaurant, Café G—which has a menu focused on dishes created from seasonal, local, and organic ingredients—are both open later.
-Third Thursdays have different themed events with resident and visiting artists in all disciplines, too.
+The best night for a date is Thursday, when the museum and its seasonally-driven restaurant, Café G are both open later.
+Third Thursdays have themed events, with resident and visiting artists in all disciplines.

-The Odyssey departs from lovely Rowes Wharf, which is a cut above the average berth, for dinner cruises around Boston Harbor.
-The cruises feature a three-course dinner and music, usually a singer and guitarist playing a low key set of rock and pop standards.
+The Odyssey departs from lovely Rowes Wharf for dinner cruises around Boston Harbor.
+The cruises feature a three-course dinner and music, usually a singer and guitarist playing a low-key set of rock and pop standards.
 After dinner, a DJ takes over so you can embarrass yourself on the dance floor.
 Harbor viewing on the outdoor deck is a must-do both before and after dinner.
 On weekday evenings, the Starlight Dinner Cruise is a shorter trip than the weekend three-hour cruise.
 Either way, you can expect stunning views of Boston’s skyline and landmarks.

-When it comes time to refresh and renew, retail-wise, Newbury Street continues to offer the best and most beautiful parade of stores in Boston.
-Stop in at Tea Forte, the Concord-based tea merchant, which turns your daily tea fix into a romantic ritual, especially with Art Deco gold pyramid tea infusers.
+When it comes time to refresh and renew the wardrobe, Newbury Street continues to offer the best and most beautiful parade of stores in Boston.
+Stop in at Tea Forte, the Concord-based tea merchant, which turns your daily tea fix into a romantic ritual.
 For apparel, try some his and hers preppy glam at Ted Baker.
 Start at Arlington and shop all the way down to Hereford, and then head to Sonsie for drinks or dinner.
 This Back Bay mainstay has a beautiful low-lit dining room that exudes a bistro feel.
 Table 12 is known as the engagement table; here couples often take things to the next level by popping the question.

 Head to A4cade for a night off from being an adult and eating healthy.
-Totally escape into game land at this vintage game arcade, where you can rest your digits while enjoying cocktails creative comfort food.
-The Area Four pizza team’s speakeasy arcade is filled with classic arcade games (Galaga, Ms. Pacman) and favorites like skeeball and foosball.
+Escape into game land at this vintage game arcade, then rest your digits while enjoying cocktails and creative comfort food.
+The team behind Area Four pizza operates this speakeasy arcade is filled with classic arcade games (Galaga, Ms. Pacman) and favorites like skeeball and foosball.
 It’s amazing how a few cocktails makes games more addictive and competitive.

-Start the evening with dinner at Parsnip, a decidedly sleek, chic restaurant overlooking Winthrop Park, which predates Cambridge itself.
-Peppered with modern artworks, the understated interior features an ivory and beige color palette.
+Start the evening with dinner at Parsnip, a sleek, chic restaurant overlooking Winthrop Park.
+Peppered with modern artworks, the understated interior allows the food to shine.
 The menu is as modern and progressive as the design, and changes hyper-seasonally, every few weeks or so.
-Follow with a theatrical experience at Oberon on Bow Street, where The Donkey Show, a disco era retelling of A Midsummer Night’s Dream, is a Saturday night staple.
+Follow with a theatrical experience at Oberon on Bow Street, where The Donkey Show, a disco-era retelling of A Midsummer Night’s Dream, is a Saturday night staple.
 Part play, part stage show, this immersive production invites all to join the actors under the mirrorball.
 After, return to Parsnip’s third-floor lounge for drinks and revelry.